VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 7. `vmctl` supports `--vm-concurrency` which controls the number of concurrent workers that process the input from source query results.
 Please note that each import request can load up to a single vCPU core on VictoriaMetrics.
 So try to set it according to allocated CPU resources of your VictoriaMetrics installation.
+8. `vmctl` supports `--vm-native-src-headers` and `--vm-native-dst-headers` which defines headers to send with each request to the corresponding source address.

 In this mode `vmctl` acts as a proxy between two VM instances, where time series filtering is done by "source" (`src`) and processing is done by "destination" (`dst`).
 So no extra memory or CPU resources required on `vmctl` side.
 Only